panicbus/work-logger2/README.md

-# work-logger2
+# Work Logger
-ExpressJS driven time-logging database application
+ExpressJS-driven database application for logging time and income of work share jobs.